Blunt-headed salamander: Lifecycle

 The blunt-headed salamander requires aquatic environments for breeding.
 Egg masses are laid attached to roots or other vegetation nearby to ponds such as algae.
 These masses contain between 170 and 220 individual eggs.
 Most eggs had a transparent layer of gelatinous material, a few eggs were found to be opaque.
-The diameter of each egg ranged from 4.5-5.5 mm (0.177-0.217 inches).
+The diameter of each egg ranged from 4.5 to 5.5 mm (0.177-0.217 inches).

 Larva

 The larva or tadpole stage of the blunt-headed salamander involves development in an aquatic environment.
-The larvae of this species range from 60-77 mm (2.36-3.03 inches) in standard length.
+The larvae of this species range from 60 to 77 mm (2.36-3.03 inches) in standard length.
 The larvae possess gills with red coloration, as well as a large dorsal fin.
 It was found that certain aquatic insects and their larval forms may be a part of the diet of the blunt-headed salamander larvae.
 These include water fleas such as Daphnia and aquatic beetles such as Belostomatidae and Platambus mexicanus.